- Jazz under the Nazis

 Although von Karajan never involved himself in any explicit political affairs, he profited from the re-organisation of the musical world under Hitler.
 Most famously, Richard Strauss’s being fired after his defence of a Jewish librettist gave Peter Raabe a job, which in turn allowed von Karajan to take Raabe’s post at the Aachen opera.
 Eventually his name was included in Goebbels’ list of musicians ‘blessed by God’.
 However, even he was not to remain immune from the Führer’s notoriously fickle affections.
 In 1939 von Karajan led a performance of Wagner’s Die Meistersinger that was a total failure.
 Hitler, in the audience, took this as a personal affront and purportedly never forgave him.
 Even more scandalously, von Karajan married Anita Gutermann, the heiress to a textile fortune who was burdened with a Jewish grandfather.

 However, the very thing that threatened his career in the Third Reich was to salvage it after the war was over.
 After the war, the Soviets issued a prohibition on the conductor’s public performances – his voluntary entrance into the Nazi party several years before the war began was enough to condemn him.
-However, by 1947, all bans had been lifted, and he was free to perform and conduct at will.
+By 1947, though, all bans had been lifted, and he was free to perform and conduct at will.
 The clearing of his name was largely thanks to his part-Jewish wife, whose Jewishness he exploited in order to plead ‘resistance’ to the Reich.
 Some historians believe that he deliberately lied in order to ensure his denazification.
 In any case, his career continued on its astronomical trajectory toward fame and fortune.
 In 1955 von Karajan took over as music director of the Berlin Philharmonic; in addition, he led the Vienna State Opera and the Salzburg Festival, as well as working extensively in London and around the world.
 He remained the artistic director of the Berlin Philharmonic until he retired in 1989, due to poor health.
 Soon after retiring, von Karajan died in Salzburg, one of the wealthiest and most famous conductors in the world.

 Kater, M.H., 1997.
 The Twisted Muse: Musicians and their Music in the Third Reich, Oxford: Oxford University Press.